jupyterlite/jupyterlite/docs/migration.md

 The previous `Translation` class has been removed.

-The `@jupyterlite/translation` package does not export any tokens anymore.
+The `@jupyterlite/translation` package no longer exports any tokens.

 ## `0.4.0` to `0.5.0`